Breast Augmentation Utah

-Vincent Surgical Arts breast augmentation services are located in Salt Lake City.
+Vincent Surgical Arts breast augmentation services are located in Salt Lake City, Utah.
 Breast augmentation (or enlargement) is generally performed on women with underdeveloped breasts or on women who have experienced a decrease in breast size or shape due to pregnancy or weight loss.
 The breast augmentation surgery consists of lifting the breast tissue and placing an envelope containing a soft, natural-feeling implant material underneath.
 The Vincent Surgical Arts variation of breast augmentation surgery is known as Swift Breast Augmentation.
 View our Salt Lake City breast augmentation before and after gallery to see the types of results we have delivered to patients time and time again.

 Why choose SWIFT™ BREAST AUGMENTATION?

 With the use of the Keller Funnel Swift Breast Augmentation…

 - Speeds up delivery time of implant placement